 Wellness CORE Natural Grain Free

 Like all cats, the Sphynx breed requires a species-appropriate food that nourishes them according to their natural biological needs.
-But when it comes to special needs, the Sphynx is fortunate to be a healthy little hairless sprite – free from the hereditary health conditions associated with other purebred cats.

-That said, there are a couple of things to bear in mind when choosing food for your Sphynx.
+In addition to the need to maintain good skin health, there are a couple of things to bear in mind when choosing food for your Sphynx.

 Because the Sphynx cat has no fur, their metabolism works overtime to keep their body warm without the use of a fur coat.
 The Sphynx’s skin temperature is about 4 degrees higher than that of the average cat.